Home

 The Kennedys relocated to Zanesville, Muskingum County, OH sometime between 1925 and 1928.
 The federal census of 1930 shows the family living on Kean Street in Zanesville with their four daughters ages 3 to 10 as well as 25-year-old nephew Howard C. Kennedy (son of Opha Cleophas Kennedy).
 The two Howards both were employed as ice pullers at the local ice plant.
 The census-taker marked them all as "negro."

-By 1934, Howard and Merriam separated.
+By 1934, Howard and Merriam separated and eventually divorced.
 She later wed George Burke ( ? - ? ).

 Howard returned to West Virginia and married his second wife, Roxie Armenthea Mayle (1908-1945), the daughter of Deskin and Lacy Ann (Parsons) Mayle.
 There was a 12-year age difference between husband and wife.